avysogorets/Eight-Puzzle-Solver/README.md

 solutions is rarely greater than 35 (whereas the diameter of the entire group is 31).
 Further detailed statistics are to be discovered.

-Author: Artem Vysogorets,
+Author: Artem Vysogorets.
-BS Mathematics, University of Massachusetts, Amherst 2019 Contact via e-mail: avysogorets@umass.edu
+BS Mathematics, University of Massachusetts, Amherst 2019.
+Contact via e-mail: avysogorets@umass.edu
 Works Referenced: "The Diameter of The Rubik's Cube Group is 20" by Thomas Rokicki.
 GNU General Public Licence 3.0 2017.